naveeak/size-reconizer/README.md

-# TailoredAI - Client-Side T-Shirt Size Predictor 👕
+# TailoredAI - Team T-Shirt Size Measurement Tool 👕

-**TailoredAI** is a 100% client-side web application that uses computer vision and AI to predict T-shirt sizes in real-time.
-By using either a standard credit card or your height for calibration, it provides accurate size recommendations without sending any images to a server.
+**TailoredAI** is a 100% client-side web application designed for **companies and manufacturers** to measure T-shirt sizes for entire teams.
+Using AI-powered computer vision, it captures employee measurements and exports them to Excel for easy sharing with manufacturers.

 ## 🚀 Features

 *   **Privacy-First**: All processing happens locally in your browser.
 No video or images are ever uploaded.
+*   **Team Batch Mode**: Measure multiple employees in one session with names attached.
 *   **Dual Calibration Modes**:
     *   💳 **Card Mode**: Uses a standard credit card (ISO/IEC 7810) as a reference.
-    *   📏 **Height Mode**: Uses your body height to estimate scale.
+    *   📏 **Height Mode**: Uses body height to estimate scale.
 *   **Real-Time Computer Vision**: Utilizes TensorFlow.js and OpenCV.js for instant feedback.
 *   **Pose Estimation**: Tracks 33 body keypoints using MediaPipe BlazePose to measure shoulder width.
-*   **3D Visualization**: See a rotating 3D model of your size in the results panel.
+*   **3D Visualization**: See a rotating 3D model of the size in the results panel.
-*   **Manual Capture**: Click the shutter button to instantly capture your measurement.
+*   **Manual Capture**: Click the shutter button to instantly capture measurements.
-*   **Dashboard & History**: Built-in dashboard to view past measurements and captured images.
-*   **Data Persistence**: Automatically saves results to your browser's local storage (IndexedDB).
+*   **Editable Measurements**: Correct AI-detected values if needed.
+*   **Team Dashboard**: View all employee measurements in one place.
-*   **Excel Export**: Export your measurement history to `.xlsx` format.
+*   **Excel Export**: Export the full team list with names, sizes, and measurements for manufacturers.
-*   **Responsive Design**: Works on desktop and mobile devices with a sleek, light-mode UI.
+*   **Session Management**: Clear all data to start a new measurement session.

 ## 🛠️ Tech Stack